ucb-ee290c/scum-v-bringup/README.md

     - proxyFESVR/
         - **Not functional**.
 Fork of Franklin Huang's proxyFESVR library, modified to support SCuM-V. See the [README](sw/proxyFESVR/README.md) for more details.
     - tl_host.py
         - Python script for use with the STM32F446RE or STM32H723ZG to translate UART to SCuM's TSI bus.
+Default baud may differ; for the FPGA controller simulations and host simulators use 2,000,000 baud.
+    - tl_host_sim.py
+        - Simulation-oriented generator for `stl+` UART byte streams.
+Produces vector files used by `hw/scumv-controller/sim/scumv_controller_integration_tb.v`.

 ## Hardware Setup